We Will Write Them on the Pitches

 How?
 By taking inspiration from football (or soccer, if you prefer).

 If you’re a football fan, chances are your favourite team has frustrated you by wasting the hard work and effort of their training.
-You’ve probably berated a man who earns more in a week than you earn in a decade as he puts the ball into the crowd rather than the back of the net.
+You’ve probably berated someone who earns more in a week than you earn in a decade as they put the ball into the crowd rather than the back of the net.

 If you’re not a football fan, you won't have done that.

 But don’t let that stop you reading!
 For a start, you’ve probably talked about the money that footballers earn.
 You can’t understand how they're paid so much for doing so little.
 You can’t understand why fans pin their hopes on eleven men, only to be so sorely disappointed.

 That disappointment is the inspiration for this book; the line in a match report that says, “The team created very little.”
 How can eleven professionals working together create almost nothing?
 And if that is somehow considered acceptable, can we be less harsh on ourselves when we don’t live up to our creative expectations?

 We Will Write Them on the Pitches offers eleven lessons that anyone can learn from football – from developing your skills, to learning how to take better care of yourself.
 Like a virtuoso display from the star player or a well-oiled performance from the whole team, one or all of these ideas could provide the inspiration you need to help unlock your creative potential.